alwaysbegrowing/payme/README.md

 ```
 payme
   |-- apps
+      |-- main.py           # the brains behind it all, redirects user provided information to the appropriate scripts in apps folder
       |-- calculator.py     # called by all scripts for the actual calculations
       |-- db_tool.py        # includes helper class to connect to sqlite db and extract currency info
       |-- doordash.py       # specific to doordash receipts, extracts all info